 The government set out its definition of British values in the 2011 Prevent Strategy and these values were reiterated by the Prime Minister in 2014.
 At Pensby Primary School these values are promoted and reinforced regularly and in the following ways.

 Democracy is embedded at the school.
 Pupils are always listened to by adults and are taught to listen carefully and with concern to each other, respecting the right of every individual to have their opinions and voices heard.
-Pupils also have the opportunity to air their opinions and ideas through our School Council and regular questionnaires.
+Pupils also have the opportunity to air their opinions and ideas through our School Representatives meetings, discussions with governors and regular questionnaires.
 We operate a pupil voice through our marking system and pupils can write to the staff about their work or any aspects that they wish to communicate.
-The elections of the School Council members is based solely on pupil votes, reflecting our British electoral system and demonstrating democracy in action.
+The elections of the School Representatives is based solely on pupil votes, reflecting our British electoral system and demonstrating democracy in action.

 The Rule of Law

 The importance of laws whether they are those that govern the class, the school or the country, are consistently reinforced.
 Our school has ‘School Rules’, which are deeply embedded in our work every day.
 Each class also discusses and sets its own rules that are clearly understood by all and seen to be necessary to ensure that every class member is able to learn in a safe and ordered environment.
 Our pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 At the beginning of every school year, staff and pupils discuss the ‘rules’ and explore how they help our school community and support us all to be happy and safe in our school environment.